sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. _adding-students:

 #############################
-Adding students to the course
+Adding Students to the Course
 #############################

 Open your course by clicking on the **.course** file.